ChetanKawarkhe/SQL_tutorial/SQL.md

 ### Relational Model
   - The data scientist called E.F.Codd invented ralational model.
-  - Any DBMS software which follows relational model in it is called becomes RDBMS.
+  - Any DBMS software which follows relational model in it becomes RDBMS.
   - In relational model we will store everything in the form of table.
-  - DBMS + RN = RDBMS
+  - DBMS + RM = RDBMS

 #### Rules of E.F.Codd
-  1) The data entered in the cell should be a single values data (atomic data).
+  1) The data entered in the cell should be a single valued data (atomic data).
   2) In RDBMS we can store everthing in the form of tables including metadata.
-    metadata =>  the data about the data is called as metadata and it is stored in metadata.
+    metadata =>  the data about the data is called as metadata and it is stored in metadata table.
     for example:  time, size, date, format of image present in table.
     this metadata is stored in metatable.
     metadata is created by software.
-  3) In RDBNS we can store the data in multiple tables if we want we can create the connection between the tables by using the "Key Attributers"
+  3) In RDBMS we can store the data in multiple tables if we want we can create the connection between the tables by using the "Key Attributers"
   4) The data entered in the table can be validated in 2 steps:
     1)  By assigning Datatype (mandatory).